Corbelli/dqn-pytorch/README.md

 # DQN library

-The DQN libray is organized in classes as follows
+The DQN library is organized in classes as follows

 * Model Modules - Modules to train and use each one of the implementations
 * Benchmarks - Class to load and display the saved training scores